Summary: in this tutorial, you will learn how to use the Oracle DELETE

 Code language: SQL (Structured Query Language) (sql)

-The following statement deletes all rows whose order id is 1:
+statement to delete rows with the order id 1:

 WHERE